caltechlibrary/dataset/NOTES.md

 ### Attach (no other attachments)

-1. calc basename of file to be attached as well as the pairtree path including a `_` element before the basename
+1. calc basename of file to be attached as well as the pairtree path including a `_docs` element before the basename
 2. copy the file into place on attachment directory using the basename

 ### List attachments

-1. scan for filenames using pairtree path plus `_` suffix
+1. scan for filenames using pairtree path plus `_docs` suffix

 ### Delete specific attached file